 I never used to ask myself this question because, to me, the answer was obvious.
 Feet are gross and prone to stinking, so you should wash your socks after every use.
 That was before I got Darn Tough socks and learned about Merino Wool.

 Merino Wool: Naturally Odor-Fighting

-Darn Tough socks are knit from Merino Wool.
+Darn Tough knits most of their socks from Merino Wool.
 Merino Wool socks (and other Merino clothing) are different from your run-of-the-mill cotton or synthetic socks, because Merino Wool is naturally odor resistant.

 The wool fibers’ unique properties prevent the buildup of sweat while also locking away odors.
 In other words, Merino Wool clothes stay fresher longer, even if you put them through the workout wringer.
 You don’t need to wash them every time you wear them, meaning you can go longer between wash cycles and save money at the laundromat, all while reducing your environmental impact.

 Not going to lie – I read all the research about Merino Wool’s anti-stink properties and was still skeptical.
 Stinky feet run in the family, and I don’t like to encourage it.

 To test my new knowledge, I re-wore the same socks for multiple workouts, held them up to my nose, and took a hesitant whiff.
 No stink.
 Not just less stink, but actually none at all.
 Don’t believe me?
 Give it a go.